defold/doc/docs/en/manuals/physics.md

 Mask
 : The other _groups_ this object should collide with.
 You can name one group or specify multiple groups in a comma separated list.
 If you leave the Mask field empty, the object will not collide with anything.

+### Units used

+The physics engine simulates Newtonian physics and it is designed to work well with meters, kilograms and seconds (MKS) units.
+Furthermore, the physics engine is tuned to work well with moving objects of a size in the 0.1 to 10 meters range (static objects can be larger) and by default the engine treats 1 unit (pixel) as 1 meter.
+This conversion between pixels and meters is convenient on a simulation level, but from a game creation perspective it isn't very useful.
+With default settings a collision shape with a size of 200 pixels would be treated as having a size of 200 meters which is well outside of the recommended range, at least for a moving object.
+In general it is required that the physics simulation is scaled for it to work well with the typical size of objects in a game.
+The scale of the physics simulation can be changed in `game.project` via the [physics scale setting](/manuals/project-settings/#_physics).
+Setting this value to for instance 0.02 would mean that a 200 pixels would be treated as a 4 meters.
+Do note that the gravity (also changed in `game.project`) has to be increased to accommodate for the change in scale.

 ## Group and mask